Drummingcoder/Chess-clock-arduino/README.md

 Limits: On v1.0, there is a limit of 999 minutes and 59 seconds, while on v2.0, there is a limit of 99 minutes and 59 seconds.
 The increment limit (in seconds) for both versions is 60 seconds.

+When multiple buttons are pressed, the player 1 button has first priority, then the player 2 button, then the Pause/Set button.